The following Statement was made in the House of Commons on Wednesday 5 January.

-Although we are beginning the transition from pandemic to endemic, covid has undoubtedly been the greatest threat to our way of life since the second world war, but just as we did then, we are going to get on with the job.
+Although we are beginning the transition from pandemic to endemic, Covid has undoubtedly been the greatest threat to our way of life since the Second World War but, just as we did then, we are going to get on with the job.
 I know that our teaching communities have been adversely affected by the omicron variant, which is why I issued our recent call to arms, urging any teachers who have stepped away from the profession or who have retired to return, even if it is for just a few hours a week, so that we can keep children learning.
-I am glad to say that we have already seen the first volunteers heading back to our classrooms, including at least two of our own, my hon.
-Friends the Members for Eastbourne (Caroline Ansell) and for Stoke-on-Trent North (Jonathan Gullis), as well as staff from my Department who have answered that call.
+I am glad to say that we have already seen the first volunteers heading back to our classrooms, including at least two of our own, my honourable friends the Members for Eastbourne (Caroline Ansell) and for Stoke-on-Trent North (Jonathan Gullis), as well as staff from my department who have answered that call.
 They do this House great credit, and I am sure I speak for the whole House when I say that we thank them and wish them well.
 I will have a better idea at the end of this week of the exact number of former teachers who have come forward to lend their support.

-In November, we reopened the covid workforce fund, and we are extending it to the February half-term to support schools that are facing the greatest staffing and funding pressures.
-I would like right now to be crystal clear about one thing: we must do everything—everything in our power—to keep all education and childcare settings open and teaching in person.
+In November, we reopened the Covid workforce fund, and we are extending it to the February half-term to support schools that are facing the greatest staffing and funding pressures.
+I would like right now to be crystal clear about one thing: we must do everything in our power to keep all education and childcare settings open and teaching in person.
 Face-to-face education is the best way for children and young people to learn and develop.
 You do not have to be the Education Secretary to know this.
 Teachers know it, parents know it and kids know it better than any of us.

 I would now like to outline the additional measures we have put in place to make that possible and at the same time limit the spread of infection.
 On 26 November, every single nursery, school, college and university was invited to order supplies of lateral flow tests, and they will have received their allocation of the 31 million tests, in advance of their pupils, students and staff returning, through a dedicated supply channel.
 As a result, all our education and childcare settings were already well prepared for the start of this term.